UCSF-CBI/rstudio-server-controller/README.md

 [alice@login ~]$ ssh -l alice server.myuniv.org
 [alice@server ~]$ rsc start --port=51172
 alice, your personal RStudio Server is available on <http://server.myuniv.org:51172>.
-If you are running from a remote machine without direct access to server.myuniv.org, you can use SSH port forwarding to access the RStudio Server at <http://127.0.0.1:8787> by running 'ssh -L 8787:server.myuniv.org:51172 alice@login.myuniv.org' in a second terminal.
+If you are running from a remote machine without direct access to server.myuniv.org, you can use SSH port forwarding to access the RStudio Server at <http://127.0.0.1:8787>
+by first running 'ssh -L 8787:server.myuniv.org:51172 alice@server.myuniv.org' in a second terminal.
 Any R session started times out after being idle for 120 minutes.
 WARNING: You now have 10 minutes, until 2022-03-11 13:30:33-08:00, to connect and log in to the RStudio Server before everything times out.